 CASE STUDY

-Bartholomew Financial (the name has been changed) is a small financial services company that was growing quickly and realized they needed to bring on an HR Business Partner.
-When they did, we did a listening tour to get to know people and find out what they needed, wanted, and loved about working there.
+A small financial services company was growing quickly and realized they needed to bring on an HR consultant to take over their HR function.
+The HR consultant they hired started her work off with a listening tour to get to know people and find out what they needed, wanted, and loved about working there.

-When we presented her report to the leadership team, they were shocked.
-People weren’t happy, and the leadership team had no idea.
+To the leadership team’s dismay, the report out from this listening tour was not good news.
+In short, people weren’t happy and the leadership team had no idea.
 All this time, they’d figured the cool workspace by the beach, the generous bonuses, and the “family-first” culture was working.
-They were so jostled by HR’s news, they wanted another expert to get some quantitative data and so they hired us.
+They were so jostled by this news, and being numbers people, they wanted another expert to obtain quantitative data and so the HR consultant referred us in.

 Positive Workplace Culture

-We worked with them to develop and deliver a short survey, and uncovered the same information the HR’s listening tour did – while statements like, “My team gets along well with each other” were rated with upwards of 90% positivity, the organization itself had much room for improvement.
+We partnered with the client to develop and deliver a short survey.
+We uncovered the same information the HR consultant’s listening tour did – while statements like, “My team gets along well with each other” were rated with upwards of 90% positivity, the organization itself had much room for improvement.
+For example:

 • 49% of the workforce did not have confidence in the leadership team